 On the Apple Stack Exchange, user Redandwhite answered this question with their own experience, way back in Siri’s early days:

 In my experience with Siri, the initial language setting of Siri does help a lot to help it discover your accent more quickly, but it’s not the only measure it uses.
 It will base its understanding of your accent off of its own starting point.

-So it seems that Siri does use the accent setting to get a leg-up in recognizing your own accent.
-Does this mean that you should stick with your locally-accented Siri?
+Who knows if that still holds true.
+But it seems that Siri might use the accent setting to get a leg up in recognizing your voice.

-In practical terms, Siri is so bad that it may make very little difference.
-So, let’s go ahead and change Siri’s accent.
-At least we can then be entertained when Siri gets everything wrong, instead of wanting to throw the iPhone across the room.
+In practical terms, Siri is still so bad that it might make very little difference.
+If you change Siri’s accent, at least you will be entertained when Siri gets everything wrong, instead of simply wanting to throw the iPhone across the room.

 Note: We originally published this guide on May 14, 2018.
 We updated it to include new information about Siri voices.